wizasol/auction-smart-contract/README.md

 # auction-smart-contract
 This is the auction project that users made their bids and the highest bidder(winner) will be receive the NFT.

-## Install Dependencies
-- Install `node` and `yarn`
-- Install `ts-node` as global command
-- Confirm the solana wallet preparation: `/home/fury/.config/solana/id.json` in test case

-## Usage
-- Main script source for all functionality is here: `/cli/script.ts`
-- Program account types are declared here: `/cli/types.ts`
-- Idl to make the JS binding easy is here: `/cli/raffle.json`

-Able to test the script functions working in this way.
-- Change commands properly in the main functions of the `script.ts` file to call the other functions
-- Confirm the `ANCHOR_WALLET` environment variable of the `ts-node` script in `package.json`
-- Run `yarn ts-node`

 ## Features

 ### - As the Creator of Auction